ministryofjustice/moj-frontend/docs/components/search/_how-to-use.md

 Place the search component either:

 - under a clearly labelled heading (typically above a table, such as a case list)
-- at the top of the page (for site search), like in the [primary navigation component](/components/primary-navigation/) or [GOV.UK service navigation](https://design-system.service.gov.uk/components/service-navigation/)
+- at the top of the page (for site search), like in the [primary navigation component](/components/primary-navigation/) or the [GOV.UK service navigation component](https://design-system.service.gov.uk/components/service-navigation/)

-Do not add the component to the [MOJ header](/components/moj-header/).
-There's not enough space in the header, and doing this would make the component's use inconsistent.
+Do not add the component to the [MOJ header component](/components/moj-header/).
+There's not enough space in the header, and doing this would make the use of both components inconsistent.

 #### Filtering results